 Building strategic partnership programs that address environmental and other social issues, our work stimulates the overall economy, generates growth and revenue, and ultimately creates a positive impact on communities served.
 We work with leading organizations and individuals seeking to materially address climate change and related social and environmental issues, designing partnership programs and recruiting vital strategic partners and sponsors.

 Sustainable Sponsorships is new in name only.
-While we are just launching the practice in 2021, we have been conducting this sustainable social impact work for over 25 years.
+While we just launched the practice in 2021, we have been conducting this sustainable social impact work for over 25 years.
 In fact, we have owned the new domain for 15 years, always with the intention of more fully focusing on the sustainability space.
 Now is the time as we all must do whatever we can to address the existential challenges we face.